betterclient/Snippets/KeyBindManager/README.md

-Note: This Snippet is made for 1.18.1 with optifine (Optifine requirment will be removed soon).
+Note: This Snippet is made for 1.18.1.

 1.Go to net.minecraft.client.option.java and change keymappings variable to non final.